AbhiRathour7/DSA/README.md

-# This is basics of java.
+# This is basics of java and DSA.